How to Lead a Culture Change When You’re an Employee

 Accept some businesses won’t change

-After you’ve followed all these steps and the business is still resistant to a culture change I’m afraid there’s nothing we can offer you.
+After you’ve followed all these steps and the business is still resistant to a culture change I’m afraid there’s nothing I can offer you.
 In life, as in business, some people are simply too scared to try new things or don’t understand why they should change in the first place.

 If after months and months of using these techniques, you see no movement.
 No budget, no time, no responsibility is taken, then it’s time to stop pushing.